Get insider access

 6.1 Mixed Usage

-The Insignia F30 is passable for mixed usage.
+The Insignia F30 is a mediocre TV overall.
 It doesn't look good in a dark room as it has a very bad contrast ratio and no local dimming feature, so blacks aren't deep at all.
-The TV doesn't get bright enough to overcome glare in a bright room, so it's best suited for a moderately lit room.
+The TV doesn't get bright enough to overcome glare in a bright room, so it's best suited for moderately lit rooms.
 Fortunately, it has a wide viewing angle and good smart features, so it's a decent choice for watching TV shows or sports as a group.
-It's okay for gaming thanks to its fantastic low input lag, but its slower response time means there's noticeable blur behind quick-moving objects, and it's limited by its lack of gaming features like VRR.
+It's okay for gaming thanks to its low input lag, but its slower response time means there's noticeable blur behind quick-moving objects, and it lacks gaming features like VRR.

 Pros